 - a.
 The assignment will be awarded to the substitute rural carrier applicant having accrued the longest period of continuous service as a substitute rural carrier and auxiliary rural carrier in that office, unless another substitute rural carrier is deemed to be substantially better qualified.
 Such continuous service is that which occurred immediately prior to the appointment. - b.
-If the vacant part-time flexible rural carrier assignment still exists, it shall be awarded to the non-probationary RCA applicant having accrued the longest period of continuous service as an RCA in that office, unless another RCA is deemed to be substantially better qualified. - Should a substitute or RCA on the rolls (nonpay status) pursuant to Article 16.4, be awarded a bid under Article 30.2.A.3, (including district postings) the RCA's or substitute's conversion to career status will be processed after disposition of the employee's case either by settlement with the Union or through exhaustion of the grievance-arbitration procedure, provided the employee is returned to the rural carrier craft.
-The effective date of any such employee's conversion to career status will be the pay period of the employee's return to work unless otherwise indicated in the disposition of the employee's case.
+If the vacant part-time flexible rural carrier assignment still exists, it shall be awarded to the non-probationary RCA applicant having accrued the longest period of continuous service as an RCA in that office, unless another RCA is deemed to be substantially better qualified. - c.
+Should a substitute or RCA on the rolls (non-pay status) pursuant to Article 16.4, be awarded a bid under Article 30.2.A.3, (including district postings) the RCA's or substitute's conversion to career status will be processed after disposition of the employee's case either by settlement with the Union or through exhaustion of the grievance-arbitration procedure, provided the employee is returned to the rural carrier craft.
+The effective date of any such employee's conversion to career status will be the pay period of the employee's return to work unless otherwise indicated in the disposition of the employee's case. - d.

-- d.
 The posted assignment shall be awarded within ten (10) days.
 The employee shall be placed in the new assignment within twenty-one (21) days of being designated the successful bidder. - e.
 If the vacant part-time flexible assignment still exists, post the vacancy, using the posting criteria as outlined in item 3 above, within ten (10) days for all part-time flexible rural carriers, substitutes and non-probationary RCAs within the district.
 The notice shall be posted for fifteen (15) days at each office within the district.
-Bids may only be withdrawn during the 15-day posting period. - f.
-The order of consideration shall be the same as stated in subsections a. and b. above and awarding the assignment shall be the same as stated in subsections c. and d. above - g.
+Bids may only be withdrawn during the 15 day posting period.

+- f.
+The order of consideration shall be part-time flexible rural carriers based on the longest period of continuous service as a part-time flexible rural carrier; substitute rural carriers based on the longest period of continuous service as a substitute rural carrier and auxiliary rural carrier; and non-probationary RCAs based on the longest period of continuous service as an RCA.
+Awarding the assignment shall be the same as stated in subsections c. and d. above. - g.
 If the part-time flexible rural carrier assignment was not filled as a result of the district posting referenced above, management may fill the assignment in accordance with Handbook EL-312, Employment and Placement.
 This includes, but is not limited to, the reassignment of a qualified regular rural carrier, part-time flexible rural carrier, substitute or RCA.